michaellhans/Agate_Pong/README.md

-# Agate Tugas 1 - Simple Pong Game
+# Agate Task 1 - Simple Pong Game

+Monday, 1st February 2021

+## Author
-Michael Hans
+* Michael Hans
-13518056
+* 13518056

 ## How to Play
 1. Go to Build folder in this repository